vincenthphung/direct-rep/README.md

 	`git clone «repo»`
 2. cd into it
    `cd direct-rep`
+3. Create a new file in the root directory called `.env` (This is where you'll store your Google Civics API Key and you OpenAI API Key)
-3. Create a volume and name it beta-data
+4. Create a volume and name it beta-data
 	`docker volume create postgres-data`
-4. Build the image and run the container
+5. Build the image and run the container
 	`docker compose up --build`
-5. Open browser to http://localhost:3000 to make sure it’s running
+6. Open browser to http://localhost:3000 to make sure it’s running
-6. Once it’s up and running, you can begin with creating an account and confirming that account.
+7. Once it’s up and running, you can begin with creating an account and confirming that account.
 Once you confirm the account, you can create a new letter.

 <br><br><br>